Claudine Longet: Friendship with Robert F. and Ethel Kennedy

 Longet and Andy Williams were close friends of Senator Robert F. Kennedy and his wife, Ethel Kennedy.
-During the mid 1960s, the couple hosted the Kennedys at their residences in Bel Air, California, and Palm Springs, California, and spent time at the Kennedy residences at Hickory Hill and New York City.
+During the mid-1960s, the couple hosted the Kennedys at their residences in Bel Air, California, and Palm Springs, California, and spent time at the Kennedy residences at Hickory Hill and New York City.
 They took summer cruises together on the Salmon River in central Idaho and on the Colorado River.

 On or before 4 June 1968, the day of the 1968 Democratic Party presidential primary in California, Kennedy—a contending Democratic presidential candidate—and his wife made tentative arrangements with Williams and Longet to visit Los Angeles's The Factory nightclub.
 According to Williams, Robert Kennedy told them that he would make a hand signal at the conclusion of his televised speech at the Ambassador Hotel to confirm their get-together.

 Shortly after midnight on 5 June, Longet and Williams were watching Senator Kennedy's televised primary victory speech in Kennedy's suite at The Ambassador.
 When Williams rushed down to the hotel ballroom, he heard loud noises in the hallway and learned that Kennedy had been shot.
-Longet and Williams eventually joined Kennedy's family and friends at Good Samaritan Hospital where doctors labored to save the senator's life.
-They stayed at the hospital 24 hours.
-After Kennedy died during the early morning hours of 6 June, Longet and Williams went into his hospital room and saw Ethel Kennedy asleep near the body of her late husband.
+Longet and Williams eventually joined Kennedy's family and friends at Good Samaritan Hospital, where doctors labored to save the senator's life.
+They stayed at the hospital for 24 hours.

 Longet and Williams attended Kennedy's funeral at St. Patrick's Cathedral in New York City on 8 June.
 A television camera captured Williams consoling a sobbing Longet during the mass.
 After Kennedy's brother Edward M. "Ted" Kennedy delivered a brief and emotional eulogy, Williams and a choir sang "The Battle Hymn of the Republic".
 After the funeral mass, Longet and Williams accompanied Ethel Kennedy, Ted Kennedy, and other Kennedy family members on the 21-car funeral train that took Senator Kennedy's body to Washington, D.C., and Arlington National Cemetery for burial.
 The front page of the 9 June 1968 edition of the Washington Post featured a large photograph of Ted Kennedy and Longet standing together on the rear platform as the train passed through North Philadelphia.

 Longet and Williams named their son Robert (born in August 1969) after Robert F. Kennedy.

 Arrest and trial

 Longet was arrested and charged with fatally shooting her boyfriend, Olympic skier Vladimir "Spider" Sabich, at his home in Aspen, Colorado, on 21 March 1976.
-At her trial, Longet said the gun discharged accidentally as Sabich was showing her how it worked.
+At her trial, Longet claimed the gun accidentally discharged as Sabich was showing her how it worked.
 Williams publicly supported Longet throughout the trial, paid for her legal defense team, and escorted her to and from the courthouse.
 Asked later about his unwavering support of his ex-wife, Williams said, "She is the mother of my children and we never stopped being friends.
 We just didn't want to be married anymore."